MicrosoftDocs/sql-docs/docs/relational-databases/errors-events/mssqlserver-7391-database-engine-error.md

 - Check whether your network name resolution works.
 Make sure that the servers can communicate with one another using name and not just by IP address.
 Check in both directions (for example, from server A to server B and from server B to server A).
 Resolve all name resolution problems on the network before you run your distributed query.
 This might involve updating the WINS, DNS, or LMHost files.

 - If you have a firewall, make sure that your Remote Procedure Call (RPC) ports are opened correctly.
-For additional information, see the following articles:
+For more information, see the following articles:

   - [Remote Procedure Call (RPC) dynamic port work with firewalls - Windows Server](/troubleshoot/windows-server/networking/configure-rpc-dynamic-port-allocation-with-firewalls)